 Get A Free Legal Consultation

-- We fight for your largest payout
+- We fight to maximize your results

 - No out-of-pocket costs

-- Over $9 billion recovered for families
+- Over $10.9 billion recovered for families

 “I have had the privilege to represent everyday people who have suffered serious injustices at the auspices of corporate America,” he said.
 “My firm is not afraid to stand up to big corporations and litigate these complex civil cases so that the people who truly need help have a strong voice in the legal system.”

-Paul has litigated cases in hundreds of courts around the nation and taken more than 50 complex cases to jury verdict.
+Paul litigated cases in hundreds of courts around the nation and took more than 50 complex cases to jury verdict.
 For the first 20 years of his legal career, Paul served as lead national trial counsel and coordinating and settlement counsel to the world’s largest asbestos company in its asbestos product liability cases.
 He oversaw the work of more than 100 local counsel law firms and handled hundreds of thousands of cases.

-For the past 20 years, Paul has represented plaintiffs exclusively.
-He has played key roles in some of the largest multidistrict litigations in the country, including serving in court-appointed leadership positions in federal district litigation involving prescription opioids, metal-on-metal hip implants, 9/11 terrorist attacks, Vioxx®, Bextra® and more.
-Paul is at home in the justice system, whether in federal or state court, and he seeks the best procedural course for the firm’s clients, including filing individual cases, class actions or multidistrict tort litigation.
+For the following 20 years, Paul represented plaintiffs exclusively.
+He played key roles in some of the largest multidistrict litigations in the country, including serving in court-appointed leadership positions in federal district litigation involving prescription opioids, metal-on-metal hip implants, 9/11 terrorist attacks, Vioxx®, Bextra® and more.

 “Corporate America is looking for any way possible to make the playing field unlevel, so wherever someone needs help, that’s where we will be,” he said.

-A sampling of his results includes:
+A sampling of his results include:

-Paul’s impressive legal career demonstrates his stature as one of the preeminent litigators of the nation’s plaintiffs’ bar.
+Paul’s impressive legal career demonstrated his stature as one of the preeminent litigators of the nation’s plaintiffs’ bar.
 The National Trial Lawyers association, in partnership with The National Law Journal, underscored this in 2020 by awarding him the Elite Trial Lawyers’ Lifetime Achievement Award.
 In addition, U.S. News & World Report/Best Lawyers has recognized Paul as a “Best Lawyer” in Mass Torts & Class Actions – Plaintiffs since 2019.

-In October 2019, Paul helped secured a total recovery of $325 million for two Ohio counties in the first federal bellwether trial against the opioid manufacturers.
+In October 2019, Paul helped secure a total recovery of $325 million for two Ohio counties in the first federal bellwether trial against the opioid manufacturers.
 He was part of the team that hammered out the final settlement details on the eve of trial.

 “This hard-fought victory for these two counties is just the first step in what we hope will be the ultimate resolution of the largest public health crisis in recent memory,” Paul said.
 “These companies now must accept full responsibility and do something significant to clean up the horrific mess they caused in communities across the country.”